thenerdery/dot-net-standards/API_Communication.md

 for an example.

-**Client-to-Server**: For use cases where a client user (such as a browser or app) needs to communicate with the API, OAUTH or other authentication methods SHOULD be implemented for access.
+**Client-to-Server**: For use cases where a client user (such as a browser or app) needs to communicate with the API, OAuth or other authentication methods SHOULD be implemented for access.

 ## Definition and Discovery